nathancarter/clear-data/plans.md

 # File load/save

-Both of the following functions can take extra parameters for specific actions/details, such as a sheet name in Excel.
-Should support many formats, including XLS[X], CSV, TSV, JSON, HTML, DB?, GRAPHML?
+Work has begun on the following functions, but is not complete.
+The intent is that they can take extra parameters for specific actions/details, such as a sheet name in Excel.
+Already-implemented formats are not listed below; formats yet to implement are listed as to-dos.

  * `pd.load("file or URL")` that is smart enough to handle a wide variety of file types and gives nice reports/explanations if something went